Sreeraj28kr/Vrinda_Store_Data_Analysis/README.md

 5. List top 5 states contributing to the sales.
 6. Relation between age & gender.
 7. Which channel is contributing to maximum sales?

+📉Steps Involved :
+1. Data Extraction - I gathered the data in an Excel (.XLSX) format.
+2. Data Cleaning - This crucial step ensured the reliability and accuracy of the raw data by fixing inconsistent values and handling NULL entries.
+3. Data Processing - To gain deeper insights, I added two new columns, 'Age Group' and 'Month,' to the dataset.
+4. Data Analysis - I leveraged Pivot Tables to uncover meaningful patterns and trends in the data.
+5. Data Visualization - I transformed these insights into engaging charts, graphs, and slicers to make the data more accessible.

 📉Sample Insight:
 1. Women are more likely to buy compared to men.